European leaders to join Ukraine's Zelenskyy for meeting with Trump

 “It’s a power struggle and a position of strength that might work with Trump,” he said.

-Special U.S. envoy Steve Witkoff said Sunday that Putin agreed at the meeting in Alaska with Trump to allow the U.S. and European allies to offer Ukraine a security guarantee resembling NATO’s collective defense mandate as part of an eventual deal to end the 3 1/2-year war.
+Putin agreed at his summit in Alaska with Trump that the U.S. and its European allies could offer Ukraine a security guarantee resembling NATO’s collective defense mandate as part of an eventual deal to end the 3 1/2-year war, special U.S. envoy Steve Witkoff said in an interview Sunday on CNN's “State of the Union.”

+It “was the first time we had ever heard the Russians agree to that,” said Witkoff, who called it “game-changing.”

+Later, French President Emmanuel Macron said the European delegation will ask Trump to back plans they drafted to beef-up Ukraine’s armed forces — already Europe’s largest outside of Russia — with more training and equipment to secure any peace.

+The “several thousand men on the ground in Ukraine in the zone of peace” would signal that “our fates are linked,” Macron said.

+“This is what we must discuss with the Americans: Who is ready to do what?”
+Macron said.
+“Otherwise, I think the Ukrainians simply cannot accept commitments that are theoretical.”

-European Commission President Ursula von der Leyen, speaking at a news conference in Brussels with Zelenskyy, said “we welcome President Trump’s willingness to contribute to Article 5-like security guarantees for Ukraine.
-And the ‘Coalition of the willing’ -- including the European Union -- is ready to do its share.”
+European Commission President Ursula von der Leyen said earlier at a news conference in Brussels with Zelenskyy that “we welcome President Trump’s willingness to contribute to Article 5-like security guarantees for Ukraine.
+And the ‘coalition of the willing’ -- including the European Union -- is ready to do its share.”

+Macron said the substance of security guarantees will be more important than whether they are given an Article 5-type label.

+“A theoretical article isn’t enough, the question is one of substance,” he said.
+“We must start out by saying that the first of the security guarantees for Ukraine is a strong Ukrainian army.”

-Von der Leyen was joined Sunday by French President Emmanuel Macron, British Prime Minister Keir Starmer, German Chancellor Friedrich Merz and Finnish President Alexander Stubb in saying they will take part in Monday's talks at the White House, as will secretary-general of the NATO military alliance, Mark Rutte.
+Along with Von der Leyen and Macron, British Prime Minister Keir Starmer, German Chancellor Friedrich Merz, Italian Premier Giorgia Meloni and Finnish President Alexander Stubb also said they'll will take part in Monday's talks, as will secretary-general of the NATO military alliance, Mark Rutte.

-The European leaders’ demonstration of support could help ease concerns in Kyiv and in other European capitals that Ukraine risks being railroaded into a peace deal that Trump says he wants to broker with Russia.
+The European leaders’ support could help ease concerns in Kyiv and in other European capitals that Ukraine risks being railroaded into a peace deal.

 Neil Melvin, director of international security at the London-based Royal United Services Institute, said European leaders are trying to “shape this fast-evolving agenda.”
 After the Alaska summit, the idea of a ceasefire appears all-but-abandoned, with the narrative shifting toward Putin’s agenda of ensuring Ukraine does not join NATO or even the EU.